 The mechanisms are still incompletely understood, but they appear to be predominantly related to the contents of fibre (derived principally from the bran) and micronutrients that are associated with fibre (Wu 2015 et al., Huang et al., 2016, Zhu and Sang, 2017, Barrett et al., 2019, Oh et al., 2019; Reynolds et al, 2019, Veronese et al., 2018, Dahm et al., 2024).
 In addition, sourdough systems and/or the inclusion of a significant proportion of coarsely milled or intact grains may give a denser bread structure which may reduce the rate of consumption (Heuven et al, 2024) and thus energy intake.

-Furthermore, non-absorbed carbohydrates, fibre and phytochemicals (which include alkylresorcinols, phytosterols, lignans and phenolic acids) may be fermented or converted to other bioactive components by microbiota present in the colon, resulting in favourable effects on the diversity and metabolism of the microbiota, the production of short chain fatty acids and the reduction of pH, the softening of stool and reduced transit time, and the reduction of toxic metabolites produced by fermentation of protein, such as ammonia, indoles and p-cresol (Bach Knudsen, 2015; Zhu and Sang, 2017; Gill et al., 2018, 2021, Tian et al 2022).
+Furthermore, non-absorbed carbohydrates, fibre and phytochemicals (which include alkylresorcinols, phytosterols, lignans and phenolic acids) may be fermented or converted to other bioactive components by microbiota present in the colon.
+This can result in favourable effects on the diversity and metabolism of the microbiota, the production of short chain fatty acids and the reduction of pH, the softening of stool and reduced transit time, and the reduction of toxic metabolites produced by fermentation of protein, such as ammonia, indoles and p-cresol (Bach Knudsen, 2015; Zhu and Sang, 2017; Gill et al., 2018, 2021, Tian et al 2022).
 It is therefore likely that phytochemicals act ‘in concert’ with fibre to reduce disease risk.

 Beneficial effects of phytochemicals, particularly phenolics, in wheat have been shown in short-term intervention studies, including anti-inflammatory effects and improved vascular function (Price et al, 2012; Mateo Anson et al., 2011; Turner et al., 2020).
 This suggests that wheat consumption can make an import contribution to overall polyphenol intake, which has been shown to be inversely related to cardiovascular events (Tresserra-Rimbau et al., 2014; Mendonca et al., 2019).